There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 Liability Implications

-General partners must also accept full joint and several liability for the partnership’s debts and obligations.
+General partners must also accept full joint and several liabilities for the partnership’s debts and obligations.
 Limited partners are not liable for the actions of the partnership or its general partner.

 Why choose a limited partnership?

-A limited liability partnership is an attractive option if you have investors who want to financially contribute to the company, but don’t want to deal with management responsibilities or liability.
+A limited liability partnership is an attractive option if you have investors who want to contribute to the company financially but don’t want to deal with management responsibilities or liability.

 3. Limited Liability Partnership (LLP)